gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 ## Use component shadowing to override theme components

-"Component shadowing" in Gatsby themes allow us to override or modify components in the theme.
-Let's use our new "theme-test" project to experiment with this.
+"Component shadowing" in Gatsby themes allow you to override or modify components in the theme.
+Use your new "theme-test" project to experiment with this.

 Start by adding a `src` folder to your project.